Rose-njeru/Data-Exploration-in-SQL/README.md

 ### Introduction
 Two  CSV tables were created from the Covid-19 dataset  using Excel

-~ The deaths tables indicating deaths across diffrent regions in the world,the population,continent,date,location
++ The deaths tables indicating deaths across diffrent regions in the world,the population,continent,date,location

-~ The Vaccinations tables indicating vaccinations across diffrent regions in the world,the population, continent,date,location
++ The Vaccinations tables indicating vaccinations across diffrent regions in the world,the population, continent,date,location

 ### Analysis

- Querries using death table were used to indicate;
+The data was  used  to analyse ;

-~ Total Versus Population
++ Total Versus Population

-~ Highest death Count
++ Highest death Count

-~ GLobal Numbers
++ GLobal Numbers

-~ Percentage of people infected
++ Percentage of people infected

-~ Comparison of infection rate and Population
++ Comparison of infection rate and Population

-~ Joining to vaccinations table to compare total people vaccinated versus the population
++ By Joining death table to vaccinations table to compare total people vaccinated versus the population

-#### Functions
+#### Aggregate  Functions

-~ SUM(),MAX(),OVER()
++ SUM(),MAX(),AVG()

+#### Window functions
++ OVER()

 #### VIEW
 Creating view that was used for visualization  in Tableau

 #### Join

- ~ Joining the death and vaccinations table using location and date
+ + Joining the death and vaccinations table using location and date